chrispsn/mesh/README.md

 ### Name-based referencing

-Compared to existing spreadsheet programs, Mesh does not have location-based referencing - every value has a name.

-Create a name by typing a name into a cell.

-Assign a value to a name by typing into the cell to the right of a name, for example:
+When you create a cell, it gets given a name based on its location (eg `D4`).
+You can press `F3` while selecting the cell to toggle whether its name is shown, and can edit the name by typing over that name like any other value.

+#### What about nested data?

+The contents of objects, arrays and tables don't get their own cell references - only the object itself.
+This ensures cells always have a unique name, and that any visual collisions that arise when using expanding dynamic data don't have an impact on calculations.

+To refer to an element of an array or object, or a table row, use standard property access syntax (eg `=D4[1]` or `=D4.foo` or `=D4[2].someHeading`).

+### Values and formulas

+To overwrite a cell's contents, just select it and start typing.
+You'll see your edits appear in the formula bar at the top.
+Press `Enter` when you're done.
+If you instead want to edit the cell's contents in-place, press `F2` before you start typing.

+To make data entry easier, we rewrite your "common sense" input to a JavaScript equivalent if necessary.
+For example, `Hello world!` (without quotes) will be written into `"Hello world!"` (with quotes).
+Values can be:

 - Numbers: `123`
 - Strings: `Hello world!`
 - Booleans: `true`
 - Functions: `function() {return 1 + 2}`
-- Dates: `2018-11-10`.
+- Dates: `2018-11-10`

-To make data entry easier, we rewrite your "common sense" input to a JavaScript equivalent (like other spreadsheet programs).
-For example, `Hello world!` (without quotes) will be written into `"Hello world!"` (with quotes).
+- Regular expressions: `/hello world/g`

-Add a formula to a cell in the same way:
+Formulas are a way to write "raw" JavaScript code, including code that references other cells.
+You can add a formula to a cell in the same way as you'd add a value, but with a `=` at the front:

 - `=1+2`
 - `=some_cell_name + 123`.

-Effectively formulas are a way to write "raw" JavaScript code, including code that references other cells.

-Replace the contents of a cell by selecting it and writing over it.
-Edit a cell's contents by pressing `F2`.
-Commit the edit by pressing `Enter`.

 ### Tables